FACINGS/collection-manager/docs/plugin-import.md

 1. In the app, navigate to your collection and click the "Add-ons" tab.
 2. Click "Import" to bring up the data import form.
-3. Select the CSV file you saved in the last step and click "Upload".
+3. Click "Select File" and use the CSV file you saved in the last step.

 If there are any data or validation errors, the app will let you know which line numbers triggered the errors and what needs to be done to fix them.